| Russ Allbery > Personal Information |

 To see what I'm currently working on, read my journal and the changes page for this site and look at git.eyrie.org to see which software repositories have been modified recently.

 I am a Debian developer, which means that I maintain packages for the Debian GNU/Linux distribution and have the right to vote in Debian elections and upload new packages.
-I am one of the lintian co-maintainers (lintian is a Debian package checking tool), one of the Debian Policy delegates, and the member of several packaging teams, including the Shibboleth team, Perl module team, the Kerberos and OpenAFS team, and the OpenLDAP packaging team.
-I've made or helped make Debian packages for most of the software that I maintain as well as most software we use at Stanford that isn't already packaged.
+I am one of the Lintian co-maintainers (lintian is a Debian package checking tool), one of the Debian Policy delegates, and the member of several packaging teams, including the Shibboleth team, Perl module team, and the Kerberos and OpenAFS team, although I'm fairly inactive in most of them at the moment.
+I've made or helped make Debian packages for most of the software that I maintain as well as most software we used at Stanford while I worked there that wasn't already packaged.

 I'm one of the co-maintainers of INN, one of the older and more widely used Usenet news packages.
 I was doing release management and a decent amount of major development for it, but have had to cut back due to lack of time.
 I now mostly maintain infrastructure and comment on the mailing lists and in news.software.nntp.
 INN is a fairly old and large software package that's grown organically, and it's been a fun and interesting challenge to try to slowly clean it up without breaking it in the process.